 Passive Real Estate Investing: Is it Right for You?

-Consider These Options for Generating Income Through Real Estate Investments
+Consider Various Strategies for Income Generation in Real Estate Investments

 When you think about real estate investing, it’s likely that two things come to mind.
-First, you might think of those popular television shows where someone buys a property, fixes it up, then sells it for a profit.
-Second, you probably think of purchasing a rental property and finding and managing tenants.
-Both of these are examples of active real estate investing, and they’re smart options for some investors.
+One option is the potential for property investment, which could involve purchasing a property, making improvements, and selling it for a profit.
+Another option is the idea of purchasing a rental property and finding and managing tenants.
+Both of these are examples of active real estate investing, and they’re smart choices for some investors.
 However, they aren’t the only ways to generate income through real estate, so read on to learn about passive real estate investing and whether it may be right for you.

 In essence, passive real estate investing is when you supply the money but someone else does all the work on your behalf.
 If you don’t have the time, know-how, or desire to get involved in active real estate investing, passive real estate investing could be right for you.